panurge-ws/ng-imago/README.md

 **Use ng-imago to load images according to a given resolution (or media query), exactly as you usually do with Media queries inside CSS.**

 In your HTML, insert a **img** tag and add the **ng-imago** directive.
+You can choose two alternative methods:
-Set attibutes for each resolution you want to support, passing inside the attribute the url of the image.
+1. With attributes: set attibutes for each resolution you want to support, passing inside the attribute the url of the image:
 ```html
 <img ng-imago
      default="default.jpg"